JJLongoria/aura-helper/README.md

-# Aura Helper README
+# Aura Helper

 Extensión for Salesforce and Lightning Experience with some tools for make more easy the development work.

+### Run command "Aura Helper: Help" for open a navigable help with more information about the Aura Helper

 ## Features